Ready to Explore?

 Wheat beer has a very long history, dating back to Germany in the Middle Ages — and some argue, to the first century AD.
 It’s a style that’s found throughout Europe, and called “white beer” — or weissbier in its native country of Germany, wit beer in Belgium and bière blanche in France.
 German versions are known for their banana and clove flavours, produced by the yeast, while Belgians stand out for the coriander and orange peel that's added to the ale.
 Most wheats are naturally fermented in the bottle, so these "living ales" explode with tons of tiny bubbles.
 Explore all the flavours and decide which you love best.

-Extremely versatile!
-Salad with citrus dressing, crêpes, omelettes, croque monsieur, Eggs Benedict, Quiche, Chinese takeout, fried fish, shellfish, and lobster, fresh chèvre, Mexican or Thai fare.
+These extremely versatile brews match well with brunch fare such as salad with citrus dressing, crêpes, omelettes, croque monsieur, Eggs Benedict and quiche.
+They also pair nicely with Chinese takeout, fried fish, shellfish, fresh chèvre, Mexican or Thai fare.